It’s no secret that the supply chain is a complex, living, breathing ever-evolving entity.

 Solutions/Services: CGI Advantage, Ariba and Logi Spend Analytics

-Business Impact: More than 90 percent of discretionary commonwealth spend is processed through the eVA platform.
-This translates into more than 15,000 public sourcing events and 450,000 orders valued at more than $5.5 billion annually.
-The solution demonstrated savings for the commonwealth of more than $30 million per year.
+Business Impact: More than 90 percent of discretionary Commonwealth spend is processed through the eVA platform.
+In terms of specifics this translates into more than 15,000 public sourcing events, 450,000 orders valued at more than $5.5 billion annually.
+Result: demonstrated savings for the Commonwealth of more than $30 million per year.

 More SDCE 100 Recipients

 Project: Provide online access to customers, sales and sales agencies, brokers, and distributors to track truckload shipments.